SRSmithPersonal/Playful/README.md

 ** Only for Linux **

-A GTK3+ interface for mpv
+A GTK3+ playlist for mpv